OJB-Quantum/OJB-Quantum/README.md

 - 👋 Hi, I’m Onri @OJB-Quantum .
-I'm a Navaho 100%.
+I'm a Navaho, 100%.
-- 👀 My interest is in quantum computing hardware development & quantum computation.
+- 👀 My interest is in quantum hardware development engineering & quantum computation.
-- 🌱 I’m currently learning how to benchmark & evaluate quantum hardware designs for device patterning in my cleanroom fabrication facility.
+- 🌱 I’m currently learning how to benchmark & evaluate quantum hardware designs for device patterning in my nanofabrication facility (cleanroom).
 - 📫 How to reach me: z.umn.edu/ojb-LinkedIn

 <!---